IMRCLab/crazyswarm2/docs2/paper/paper.md

 Differences between the systems and tutorials were provided at the "Aerial Swarm Tools and Applications" workshop at the Robotics Science and Systems conference [@aerialswarms-workshop].
 A newer development is Dynamic Swarms Crazyflies [@ds-crazyflies], which has an interesting distributed architecture, where each Crazyflie is controlled by a single ROS 2 node.
 Each node uses topics to communicate with a radio node that handles all the communication.
-This approach has the downside that existing software (like from the vendor) cannot be used directly.
-It also has to be seen to what extent the performance is impacted for such a system design.
+However, for this approach an adjusted version of the vendor-maintained software and firmware has to be installed and flashed, which might give challenges for long-term maintainability of the project

 There are also some dedicated existing simulation tools for the Crazyflie robot, e.g., CrazySim [@crazysim], see our recent survey paper on simulation tools for a more detailed list [@aerial-sim-survey].
-One downside of most simulators is that they are a separate tool that have a different interface compared to the real robots.
+Most of the simulators are developed as a separate tool that have a different communication interface and API compared to those of the real robots.
 In Crazyswarm2, the simulation is integrated as a backend, allowing to seamlessly test ROS 2 user-code simply by changing a launch file flag.